cherenkov-plenoscope/crosscheck_hess_ct5/README.md

 ## Public instrument-responses

 Effective area for gamma-rays.
-Not on trigger-level, but after several cuts in the periode 2013-2015:
+Not on trigger-level, but after several cuts in the period 2013-2015:
 ```
 @article{abdalla2018first,
   title={First ground-based measurement of sub-20 GeV to 100 GeV $\gamma$-Rays from the Vela pulsar with HESS II},